rupamdebnath/udi_rider/README.md

 # udi_rider

-A new Flutter application for udibaba drivers
+A new application for udibaba drivers

 ## Getting Started